youyanggu/covid19_projections/about.md

 ### Projections since April 15, 2020

-For US and European countries, we assume moderate social distancing until June 1, 2020 and light social distancing from June 1 onwards.
+For US and European countries, we assume heavy social distancing until June 1, 2020 and moderate social distancing from June 1 onwards.
 This more accurately reflects the current sentiment expressed by US and European government officials that it is imperative to re-open the economy, even before the virus is fully contained.
 This will likely cause a second wave of infections and is reflected by the higher death tolls in our June-August projections.

-#### Moderate vs light social distancing
+#### Heavy vs moderate social distancing

-Mderate social distancing is what we have now in many states and countries: stay-at-home orders, closed non-essential businesses, etc. Light social distancing is what we think will happen once states gradually begin opening up.
+Heavy social distancing is what we have now in many states and countries: stay-at-home orders, closed non-essential businesses, etc. Moderate social distancing is what we think will happen once states gradually begin opening up.
 Some establishments will re-open, but people will still be somewhat cognizant of keeping a distance.
 The infection rate (R) will be higher than it is now, but lower than what it was pre-COVID.

+If states fail to maintain moderate social distancing during their re-openings, we think the infection rate can become much steeper in June-August than we are currently projecting.

 Starting on April 15, we also take into account that a certain percentage of recovered individuals will be immune, and thus the susceptible population will decrease over time.